sourcegraph/sourcegraph-public-snapshot/doc/admin/external_service/bitbucket_cloud.md

 Sourcegraph clones repositories from your Bitbucket Cloud via HTTP(S), using the [`username`](bitbucket_cloud.md#configuration) and [`appPassword`](bitbucket_cloud.md#configuration) required fields you provide in the configuration.

+## Internal rate limits

+Internal rate limiting can be configured to limit the rate at which requests are made from Sourcegraph to Bitbucket Cloud.

+By default it is enabled at a rate of 7200 per hour (2 per second) but this can be adjusted, see configuration below.
+If disabled, no rate limiting will be performed.

+**NOTE** Internal rate limiting is only currently applied when synchronising campaign changesets.

 ## Configuration

 Bitbucket Cloud connections support the following configuration options, which are specified in the JSON editor in the site admin "Manage repositories" area.